lucaswerkmeister/ceylon-mode/README.md

 `ceylon-mode.el` automatically sets itself up to become the default mode for `*.ceylon` files;
 you can also explicitly activate it with `M-x ceylon-mode`.

+The code formatting functions require the `ceylon format` plugin, which is usually bundled with the Ceylon distribution.

 Related projects
 ----------------